cliobeach/A-walk-with-fastai2/README.md

 * Lesson 4: DeViSe

 We have a Group Study discussion [here] on the Fast.AI forums for discussing this material and asking specific questions.

+* NOTE: This course does **not** have a certification or credit.
+This is something I have been doing for the past few semesters to help branch fellow Undergraduates at my school into the world of fastai, and this year I am making it much more available.